JSDoc: History

 JSDoc's syntax and semantics are similar to those of the Javadoc scheme, which is used for documenting code written in Java.
 JSDoc differs from Javadoc, in that it is specialized to handle JavaScript's dynamic behaviour.

 An early example using a Javadoc-like syntax to document JavaScript was released in 1999 with the Netscape/Mozilla project Rhino, a JavaScript run-time system written in Java.
 It included a toy "JSDoc" HTML generator, versioned up to 1.3, as an example of its JavaScript capabilities.

 All main generations of "JSDoc" were headed by Michael Mathews.
 He started with JSDoc.pm in 2001, a simple system written in Perl.
 Later, with contributions by Canadian programmer Gabriel Reid.
 It was hosted on SourceForge in a CVS repository.
 By JSDoc 1.0 (2007) he rewrote the system in JavaScript (again for Rhino), and after a set of expansions JSDoc 2.0 (2008) gained the name "jsdoc-toolkit".
 Released under the MIT License, it was hosted in a Subversion repository on Google Code.
-By 2011 he had refactored the system into JSDoc 3.0 and hosted the result on GitHub.
+By 2011 he had refactored the system into JSDoc 3.0, dropping "-toolkit" from the name, changing to the Apache License, and hosted the result on GitHub.
 It now runs on Node.js.